 Business relocation is no easy feat and requires a large amount of planning in order for the process to be successful.
 It’s also essential to find out as much as possible about your relocation destination to ease the process along and prepare yourself for any unexpected surprises.

-Whether you’re moving your business operations overseas or expanding your business activity to other branches around the world, familiarising yourself with the local market is imperative.
+Whether you’re moving your business operations overseas or expanding your business activity to other branches around the world, familiarizing yourself with the local market is imperative.

 For starters, you probably want to ensure that your new office space is up to scrap.
 Hunting for commercial property in a foreign country is a challenge for those who are not familiar with the nuances of the local scene.
 There are several factors to consider which may make a relatively simple process extremely time-consuming and more complicated than it needs to be.

-In order to locate the right office space for your business operations in Malta, consider the following checklist before you take any decisions.
+In order to locate the right office space for your business operations in Malta, consider the following checklist before you make any decisions.